andrea-fdez-coves/MCDA-VISTA/README.md

 See the Supplementary Material for detailed step-by-step user guide for each tab.

 ## Citation
-Fernández Coves A, Ramaekers B, van Schaik L, et al. MCDA-VISTA (Value-based Interactive Shiny Tool for Appraisal): An Open-Source Platform to Support Multi-Criteria Decision Analysis and Communication in Healthcare.
+Fernández Coves A, Ramaekers B, van Schaik L, Retèl V, van Til J, Grimm S, Joore M. MCDA-VISTA (Value-based Interactive Shiny Tool for Appraisal): An Open-Source Platform to Support Multi-Criteria Decision Analysis and Communication in Healthcare.
 Pending for Publication.

 ## Support
 For any issues please contact andrea.fernandez.coves@mumc.nl